-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+Section 7.1 There are several ways you can pay your plan premium

-If you pay a Part D late enrollment penalty, there are four ways you can pay your penalty.
-Please contact Member Services if you would like to select a different monthly plan penalty payment option other than the one you indicated on your enrollment application.
+There are four ways you can pay your plan premium.
+Please contact Member Services (phone numbers are listed on the back cover of this booklet) if you would like to select a different monthly plan premium option other than the one you indicated on your enrollment application.

-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.